Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/ConvIR-based Model/README.md

-# Recognition-Oriented-Wet-Fingerprint-Restoration
+# ConvIR-based Model
-This repository provides the implementation of our IJCB paper:
+This folder provides the implementation of our IJCB paper:

 "Recognition-Oriented Wet Fingerprint Restoration with Degradation-Aware Analysis for Small-Area Sensors"